Murphy-OrangeMud/Murphy-OrangeMud.github.io/content/posts/how-to-deploy-a-blog.md

 ## Why I finally choose Github Pages
 In fact I chose Vercel and Cloudflare for blog deployment at first because I think Github Pages doesn't sound very cool.
 But after struggling with vercel and cloudflare for hours I turned back to Github Pages Because the product of Vercel and Cloudflare are just bare HTML without rendering the theme and I don't know why.
 Will try to figure that later.
 I see someone applied Github Action to Vercel to optimize the Vercel workflow in [this post](https://olich.me/post/building-a-personal-blog-with-hugo-and-vercel/).
 I will try that later and deploy multi replicas on Cloudflare and Vercel.

+## Test for foriegn languages
+简体中文
+繁體中文
+日本語

 ## What to do
 Apart from tidying and personalizing my blog, I'll try the features of Cloudflare of CDN to test the performance of my blog.